An article by Richard James Rogers

 Starter activities have long been a cornerstone of effective classroom management as they get students focused and on task as soon as they enter the classroom, and

 they can be a great way to ‘prime’ the kids to learn complex concepts.
-What follows now are a list of my top seven starter activities that are quick, simple, require minimal equipment and are fun.
+What follows now is a list of my top seven starter activities that are quick, simple, require minimal equipment and are fun.

 This quick game is so easy: all you need is a whiteboard, whiteboard markers and class of kids.
 It’s a great game for consolidating key vocabulary, and is perfect for E.A.L. learners.